DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 But [how much should you spend](https://doctorlogic.com/blog/how-much-should-a-medical-practice-spend-on-marketing) in the first place?

 The amount you spend on growth depends on the volume of competition and patient demand for your services.
-To understand how much competition you are facing, you can search Google for your medical specialty and study a map of competing practices.
+To understand how much competition you face, you can search for your medical specialty and study a map of competing practices.

 Estimating patient demand is tougher.
 One way is to cross-reference census data with Google search volumes.
 Another is to use DoctorLogic's free, instant [Local Market Analysis](https://doctorlogic.com/analysis).

-Growing your practice through existing and new patients doesn't require a huge budget.
-With the right strategies, partnerships, and technologies, you can achieve your growth goals without breaking the bank.
+Growing your practice through new and existing patients doesn't require a huge budget.
+You can achieve your growth goals without breaking the bank with the right strategies, partnerships, and technologies.